 At the same time, a more flexible structure allowed the formation of the existing departments and that led to the creation of the Centers, including the Center of Science and Technology of PUC-Rio.

-In the 70s and 80s, postgraduate programs were extended with the offer of Doctorate courses among CTC departments, consolidating PUC-Rio as one of the most promising universities in the country, with its quality teaching being recognized within and outside Brazil.
+In the 70s and 80s, postgraduate programmes were extended to Doctorate throughout the departments of the CTC, consolidating PUC-Rio as one of the most promising universities in the country, with its quality training being recognized in Brazil and abroad.

-Today, CTC/PUC-Rio offers ten Engineering courses (Environmental, Civil, Computer, Control & Automation, Chemical, Materials and Nanotechnology, Petroleum, Production, Electrical and Mechanical), one in Informatics (Science Computer Science) and also bachelor's degrees in Mathematics, Physics and Chemistry.
+Today, CTC/PUC-Rio offers ten courses in Engineering (Chemical, Civil, Computer, Control & Automation, Electrical, Environmental, Materials and Nanotechnology, Mechanical, Petrol and Production), one in Computer Science and, also, bachelor's degrees in Chemistry, Mathematics and Physics.

-In addition to the undergraduate courses, all the exact areas of CTC/PUC-Rio offer stricto sensu postgraduate courses (Master's and Doctorate), in addition to the exclusive Master's in Metrology, the Professional Masters in Logistics and Urban and Environmental Engineering.
+All undergraduate courses offer stricto sensu postgraduate programmes (Masters and Doctorate), as well as the exclusive Masters in Metrology, Professional Masters in Logistics and Urban and Environmental Engineering degrees are also available.

-In the areas of Engineering, Compunter Science and Exact Sciences, the Center also offers lato sensu postgraduate and extension courses. through the Extension Central Coordination Office (CCE),
+In the areas of Engineering, Informatics, Mathematics and Chemistry, the Center, through the Extension Central Coordination (CCE), also offers lato sensu postgraduate degrees and extension courses.